The Bankrate promise

-Rewards credit cards come in three types: cash back, points and miles.
-Each card comes with different rewards you can earn and various structures, potentially bringing a lot of value to your wallet.

-Each type of rewards credit card is tailored to a certain kind of spending, such as everyday spending or travel spending.
+Each rewards credit card comes with different types of rewards you can earn and various rewards structures, potentially bringing a lot of value to your wallet.
+Rewards credit cards are also typically tailored to a certain kind of spending, such as everyday spending or travel spending.

-When it comes to choosing the right card for you, you’ll need to evaluate the issuer’s rewards program, your spending habits and the overall structure of the card.
-If the card you choose doesn’t match your spending habits or lifestyle, you risk missing out on opportunities to earn rewards and get maximum value.
+When it comes to choosing the right rewards credit card for you, you’ll need to evaluate an issuer’s rewards program, your spending habits and the overall structure of the card.
+If the card you choose doesn’t match your spending habits or lifestyle, you’ll risk missing out on opportunities to earn rewards and get maximum value.

 Cash back: Best for simplicity seekers

-The Chase Freedom Unlimited® is a good example of a card with several bonus categories.
-This card earns 5 percent cash back on travel purchased through Chase Ultimate Rewards, 5 percent cash back on Lyft purchases (through March 2025), 3 percent on dining, 3 percent at restaurants and drugstores and an unlimited 1.5 percent on all other purchases.
-Plus, earn an additional 1.5 percent cash back on top of all purchases’ original cash back rate (on up to $20,000) for the first year via an offer from Bankrate.
+The Chase Freedom Unlimited®* is a good example of a card with several bonus categories.
+This card offers 5 percent cash back on travel purchased through Chase Ultimate Rewards, 5 percent cash back on Lyft purchases (through March 2025), 3 percent cash back on dining and at drugstores and 1.5 percent cash back on all other purchases.

 When you make an eligible purchase with a cash back credit card, you’ll receive a small percentage of your purchase back.
 The percentage you earn depends on the card.
 As mentioned, you might earn the same rate of cash back on all purchases, or you might earn a higher rate on particular types of purchases.